James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

 So the direction is **NOT a BN re-anchor**.
 The two things that DO work:

-1. **Input re-anchoring** (cov-shift's per-scan input-IN) rescues KITTI-C fog/crosstalk (+12-20 ceiling) — it re-bases the collapsed remission channel at the input, where the information loss is (the only place the separability data says it can be recovered).
+1. **Input re-anchoring** (cov-shift's per-scan input-IN) rescues KITTI-C fog/crosstalk (+12-20 ceiling): it re-bases the collapsed remission channel at the input, where the information loss is (the only place the separability data says it can be recovered).
 Its cost is the 0.12 clean capacity gap (D1), which is why the conditional/stochastic-gate idea existed.
 The gate signal (Diagnostic 7) is a perfect detector, but Diagnostic 4/6 showed the stochastic model only weakly recovers healthy in OFF mode.
-2. **The labeled corrupted pool** (W* / AL) reaches the ceiling — this is the existing AL/TTA mechanism and is unaffected by this result.
+2. **The labeled corrupted pool** (W* / AL) reaches the ceiling; this is the existing AL/TTA mechanism and is unaffected by this result.

-For the GeoID comparison, the pool-based AL is the cleaner claim — it does not touch the healthy conditions at all, and it is what the existing TTA/AL line already does.
+For the GeoID comparison, the pool-based AL is the cleaner claim: it does not touch the healthy conditions at all, and it is what the existing TTA/AL line already does.
 If DGLSS++ stays the default extractor (per the earlier decision: a feature-extractor compromise as bad as the current cov-shift is not worth it),